ozgelethe/rukiyearican/README.md

 - 👋 Hi, I’m @rukiyearican
 - 👀 I’m interested in fine jobs and my wife
-- 🌱 I’m currently learning cloud devoloping
+- 🌱 I’m currently learning cloud developing
 - 📫 How to reach me rukiyearican@gmail.com or i will reach you in your darkest nightmare

 <!---